Medal and Decoration

 The cross and the 23 links of the collar are crafted in gold and enamel.
 The star is made of silver sequins.
 The lower estimate is announced by La Gazette Drouot at € 400K and at € 500K by the press release.
 Let us rather state that it is difficult to predict the price of this very rare complete set.

-The brooch (the word used in English by Sotheby's is badge), which is lot 540 of the sale of Sotheby's in London on June 12, comes from the crown jewels of Imperial Russia.
-In imposing size (13 x 9 cm, 160 grams), its low estimate of 400 K£ is even less surprising when we know that it is covered with 45 carats of diamonds.
+A brooch (a better English word is badge) comes from the crown jewels of Imperial Russia.
+In imposing size (13 x 9 cm, 160 grams), it is covered with 45 carats of diamonds.

 Its drawing, very fine, has two bodies: the main part is an eagle with two heads and with wings and tail deployed.
 This one is partly covered by a cross of St Andrew with the image of the saint.
 Over it, there is the beautiful image of the imperial crown.
 All of this is in diamonds except the eyes of the eagle which are rubies and beaks and claws which are gold.